|

 The Bessel function is the solution of the Bessel differential equation:

 The functions are found for systems with cylindrical symmetry.
-There are two linear independent solutions: Sometimes the Bessel function is called the cylinder

-function.
-Bessel function of the first kindWhen speaking of the Bessel function, normally the Bessel function of the first kind order n, Jn(x), is meant.
 It can be written as an infinite polynomial with terms derived from the gamma function:

 It is found when solving wave equations.
 For instance, in the case of a wave equation